 TV Pop Diaries

 Two days after the recording of the show The Miracles and Martha & The Vandellas popped up on the regular Friday night Ready Steady Go.
-Presumably The Supremes had to dash back to the USA as they were that week's Billboard number one, with Stop!
-In The Name Of Love.
+Proving, if necessary, who were the most popular of the Motown groups The Supremes popped up on the 21st March edition of Sunday Night At The London Palladium, Britain's favourite variety show.

 Despite the critical love thrown at Motown from the UK fans the tour was a flop outside of London and EMI suggested that Georgie Fame should join the tour to flesh out the bill.
 Promoter Arthur Howes told Disc "I had the manager of the Leeds Odeon on to me the morning after the show played there.
 He said it was the most professional and polished show he had seen.
 Yet it played to only around 1,500 people out of a total capacity of 4,000 for the two concerts.
 It's been roughly the same story in Manchester, Blackpool, Wolverhampton and Glasgow.
 And this is even more surprising considering the large coloured populations in these centres.
 It isn't as if there hasn't been any publicity.
 There has been tons of TV and radio coverage of the artists."